Alec Arnold, PhD

 BA, Drury University

-Alec is a PhD candidate in SLU's joint program in Theology and Health Care Ethics.
+Alec is a graduate of SLU's joint program in Theology and Health Care Ethics.
 Last year he served as the Ethics Intern at the Catholic Health Association (CHA), helping Mission, Ethics, and Sponsorship leaders to implement a range of CHA initiatives.
 His current research tends to focus on the intersection of theological anthropology and the philosophy of technology.

 with Charles E. Bouchard, OP, STD, “Sponsors and the Crisis in Long-Term Care: Is This a ‘Man from Macedonia’ Moment?”
 Health Progress, [upcoming].